City Guide for: Maracay, Venezuela

 Day Trips

-Approximately 1.5-2 hours by car Colonia Tovar is a unique town founded by German immigrants in the 19th century.
+Colonia Tovar is a unique town founded by German immigrants in the 19th century.
 It retains a distinct German architectural style and cultural heritage.
-Enjoy the cooler climate, sample German cuisine, and explore the charming streets and shops.
+The town is nestled in the mountains and offers a cooler climate than Maracay.
+You can enjoy traditional German food and beer, visit the local church, and explore the surrounding countryside.
+It's a great place to escape the heat and experience a different culture.

 Travel Time